mongodb/terraform-provider-mongodbatlas/website/docs/r/cloud_backup_schedule.html.markdown

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find `groupId` in the official documentation.

-## Example Usage - Create a Cluster with no policies (no policies will get the default Policies Items)
+## Example Usage - Create a Cluster with no policies (no policies will get the default Policies Items in Read)

 ```hcl
 resource "mongodbatlas_cluster" "my_cluster" {